-On January 1, 2018, the Company adopted Accounting Standards Update No. 2014-09, "Revenue from Contracts with Customers" (Topic 606).
+The Company follows Accounting Standards Update No. 2014-09, "Revenue from Contracts with Customers" (Topic 606).

 In accordance with Topic 606, the Company recognizes revenue using the following five-step approach:

 - 1. Identify the contract with a customer. - 2.
 Identify the performance obligations in the contract. - 3.
 Determine the transaction price of the contract. - 4.
 Allocate the transaction price to the performance obligations in the contract. - 5.
 Recognize revenue when the performance obligations are met or delivered.